Elorfiniel/gaze-point-estimation-demo/README.md

 2. `Screen` to `Canvas`: convert the estimated PoG from the screen coordinate frame to the canvas coordinate frame (centered at the top-left corner of the visual viewport, $x_+$: right, $y_+$: down), which also involves the conversion from centimeters to pixels.
 3. Adjustments: The PoG is adjusted to account for the visual viewport's movement, such as when the user "drag and move" the browser window.

 Run the demo in a browser window.
 No fullscreen mode nor fixed window location are required.
+Furthermore, the demo has only been **tested successfully in Edge** while Chrome presents wrong measurement of the window size.